omaralalwi/laravel-taxify/README.md

 **Note:** The `TAXIFY_DEFAULT_RATE` is a number representing the rate when the type is `percentage` or the amount when type is `fixed`.

+You can add more than one of tax profile in config/taxify.php .

 ## Usage

 ### Available Helper Functions